 They suggested that I have some scanners done, so scanner of my ear and at the same time for my ankle

-My local hospital then said that were totally incapable of understanding of why or doing anything for me and asked me to go and see the hospital Salpetiere a Paris as it seemed already likely that I would need some special treatment or an implant cochlear and that they were the best in the region.
+My local hospital then said that were totally incapable of understanding of why the sudden loss or doing anything for me and told me to go and see the hospital Salpetiere a Paris as it seemed already likely that I would need some special treatment or an implant cochlear and that the hospital was the best in the region.

 Sadly nothing worked, my hearing was totally shot in the right ear, and with the left ear unable to understand even though it could hear, life had suddenly become very complicated

 Over the coming weeks I had tests done at Salpetiere and was finally given the OK for an implant cochlear as nothing had worked to recuperate my hearing loss in the right ear, I was over 90db loss which is basically a 90% loss

 After a week in hospital and a couple of weeks at home, with some visits between, I was finally was given a date for an operation to receive a Cochlear Implant, the date was set for the 18th of February 2019

 18/02/2019 As the operation was meant to be early in the morning, I was hospitalised the 17th evening, but arriving at the hospital I was told that the operation would be early afternoon rather than the morning.

 The day came, no breakfast of course, so I waited patiently in my room until they came and got me just before 1 pm.
 I walked with a nurse to the operating theatre, was introduced to the nurses, jumped up on the operating table and off I went to sleep